A word of warning: This article is not for the faint of heart, nor for those who believe “Hello, World!” should ever be simple.

 }

-followed by one or more hexadecimal digits
+\followed by one, two or three octal digits\xfollowed by one or more hexadecimal digits

-represent the character’s value.
-For simplicity, let’s assume we’re using ASCII character encoding.
-In plain English, every character in the language is mapped to a predefined numeric value, as per the ASCII specification.
-The second and third cout
+The numbers following \ and \x represent the character’s value.
+For simplicity, let’s assume we are using ASCII character encoding.
+In plain English, every character in the language maps to a predefined numeric value according to the ASCII specification.
+The second and third cout statements above use these values in octal and hexadecimal format, respectively, to produce the same familiar message.

 - If there are more than three octal digits after

-, only the first three are interpreted as part of the escape sequence; the rest are treated as regular characters.- Hexadecimal digits are not case-sensitive,
+\, only the first three are interpreted as part of the escape sequence.
+The rest are treated as regular characters.- Hexadecimal digits are not case-sensitive;

-—but you can generalize this approach to any string, should you wish to thoroughly confuse your future self (or your colleagues).
+The table below breaks down each character in "Hello, World!\n".
+You can generalize this approach to any string, should you wish to thoroughly confuse your future self or your colleagues.

-Character | ASCII Value | Octal | Hexadecimal |
+| Character | ASCII Value | Octal | Hexadecimal |

 H | 72 | \110 | \x48 |